abuzarmushtaq/Good-Sass/README.md

 Sass can be used from the command line or as part of a web framework.
-The first step is to install the gem:
+The first step is to install the NodeJS:

-    gem install sass
+    npm install sass

+    for task runner like Gulp

+    npm install gulp

+    then install

+    npm install gulp-sass

 After you convert some CSS to Sass, you can run